saimonhowlader/saimonhowlader.github.io/_posts/2016-06-29-Jekyll-GitHub-and-Prose-pt1.md

 10. Add styling for special Jekyll code such as syntax highlighting for code, and time and date

-## WordPress vs static sites
-Luckily for me, most of the things I learned about WordPress' templating and theming strategy were applicable to popular static site generators.

 ### Templates
 A typical blog can be broken down to static and dynamic sections.
 Static sections stay constant throughout a website, such as navigation bars, footer sections, and sidebars.
 Dynamic sections display different content based on what's being requested by a visitor; an example would be a blog post.